infinity4471/Functional-Data-Structures/README.md

-# Persistent-Segment-Tree
+# Fuctional-Data-Structures

-A purely functional implementation of a persistent segment tree in Haskell
+A collection of purely functional data structures implemented in Haskell.